nachoaldamav/ultra/README.md

 I've selected some quickstart templates to test SNPM, and I'm working on make it work in all of them.

-If you want to test a template, you can use Vite, I've already tested it and it should work.
+If you want to test a template, you can use Next or Vite, I've already tested them and it should work.

+(If you want to test a template and it doesn't work, please open an issue)

 [Full list](https://github.com/nachoaldamav/snpm/tree/main/packages/cli#readme)